Kilie/berlin_airbnb/README.md

 And please make sure to write your commit messages to describe what the commit, when applied, does to the code.
 ## Acknowledgements
-Special thanks should go to **[Inside Airbnb](http://insideairbnb.com/get-the-data.html)** for providing the data to make the world a better place!
+Special thanks goes to **[Inside Airbnb](http://insideairbnb.com/get-the-data.html)** for providing the data to make the world a better place!